pearcebasmanm/rust-module/README.md

 ## Releasing Workflow
 Whenever you push a changed to module.json it will create a new release automatically
 - Remember to change both the "version" field, and the url of the "download" field

-## Potential Goals
-- Call Foundry API from Rust
-- Use a Rust UI framework